 - You can configure Kazam based on your screen casting requirement.
 Press Capture button to start recording.

 - You can stop or pause your recording by clicking the Kazam icon from Ubuntu top navigation.

 - Once you’re done recording.
 Save the file and kazam will automatically convert the file to an mp4 format.
 You can then do your post productionn or directly upload it on YouTube.
 I do however noticed that mp4 files generated by Kazam don’t work in MacOS quicktime.
 I am not sure why though.

 By default files will be saved in Videos folder

 I am glad that Kazam provides screen recording capabilities for Ubuntu or Linux in general.
-I don’t have to switch to MacOS or Windows for my screencasting needs.
+I don’t have to switch to macOS or Windows for my screencast needs.